 Subject teachers are responsible and accountable for the progress and the development of students in their class.
-It is their role to deliver high quality teaching, differentiated for individual students.
-Subject teachers are provided with pupil passports created by the SENCo, in conjunction with the parents/carers and students, which will enable each teacher to provide appropriate provision in their classroom.
-Subject teachers also have copies of

-EHCPs, if necessary, so it is clear what provision is expected and what reasonable adjustments must be made for these students.
-This year, all teaching and support staff have also been issued with an 'every lesson pupil passport' which includes a list of the 12 most common strategies that teachers can implement in the classroom to ensure quality first teaching for all students.
+It is their role to deliver high quality teaching, adapted for individual students.
+Subject teachers are provided with pupil passports created by the SEND team, in conjunction with the parents/carers and/or students, which will enable each teacher to provide appropriate provision in their classroom.
+Subject teachers also have copies of EHCPs so it is clear what provision is expected and what reasonable adjustments must be made for these students.
+All teaching and support staff are also issued with an 'every lesson pupil passport', which includes a list of the top 12 most common strategies that teachers can implement in the classroom to ensure quality first teaching for all students.